mhdjunaid01/javaScript/loops.md

 ---

 ## 8. When to use for...of loop and when to use forEach method in applications?
+- for...of loop is suitable when you need more control over the loop , such as using break statement inside.
+- foreEach method iterate over each element of the array and perform some action on each element.
 * Use **for...of** when:

   * You need to loop through values